 Cost of lessons: $36.50 per half-hour + annual registration fee of $45.00

 The tuition is paid in advance for the academic year either in full or in two payments due in September and January.
 The registration fee is due at the time of registration each year for both new and returning students.
 Please fill out the registration form here.

 A Registration Fee of $45.00 is due upon Registration every year for new and returning students.
 Fill out the registration form here.

 Students are encouraged to prepare for recitals, which are held twice a year, in December and in June.
 They can participate in master classes, festivals and auditions.
 These opportunities greatly enhance and develop performance skills and allow students to share their artistic vision with others.

-The Royal Conservatory curriculum requires that students pursuing Grade 5 instrumental studies and higher levels take co-requisite written courses to enhance their practical knowledge.
-Successful completion of theory examinations along with the appropriate instrumental exams, are also accepted as credits towards secondary school graduation diplomas.
+The Royal Conservatory curriculum requires any student who desires to pursue Grade 5 instrumental studies, and higher levels take co-requisite written courses to expand their practical knowledge.
+Successful completion of theory examinations along with the appropriate instrumental exams is accepted as credits towards secondary school graduation diplomas.

 Learn music theory by registering for music lessons at the North Toronto Institute of Music.